 - Maxwell Button – Drums

 Shawn Wallace is the director of Jazz Studies and associate professor of jazz saxophone at The Ohio State University.
-He is also the creative director at Vineyard Columbus.
-He has released 8 CDs, is a multi-instrumentalist (saxophone, flute, clarinet, piano, bass and guitar) and is the leader of The Ohio Jaztet, Perfect Storm and The Shawn “Thunder” Wallace Quartet.
+He is also the Minister of Music and Worship Arts at Second Baptist Church in Columbus, OH.
+Shawn has released 8 CDs, is a multi-instrumentalist (saxophone, flute, clarinet, piano, bass and guitar) and is the leader of The Ohio Jaztet, Perfect Storm and The Shawn “Thunder” Wallace Quartet.
 Wallace is a Vandoren Artist and endorses Gemeinhardt musical instruments.
 Wallace recently appeared in the movie Miles Ahead and is currently pursuing a DMA in saxophone performance at The University of Cincinnati (CCM).

 As a trumpet player, composer and educator, Anthony Stanco is a rising talent in today’s music scene.
 Anthony’s brilliant trumpet style is exciting and demonstrates his understanding of the jazz tradition.
 Anthony is equally passionate as an educator and composer.
 After graduating from high school in 2007, Anthony was accepted at the prestigious Manhattan School of Music to pursue his bachelors in jazz performance and also studied privately with trumpet technician Laurie Frink.
 In 2014, he finished his graduate degree at Michigan State University where he had the chance to learn from jazz greats including Rodney Whitaker, Reginald Thomas, Michael Dease, and Etienne Charles.